Suppression of singularities of solutions of the Euler-Poisson system with density-dependent damping: Affine solutions

 Our main question is whether correctors due to parameter $\epsilon$ can change the behavior of trajectory going to infinity and turn it to the upper half-plane $a>0$.

 When analyzing the phase portrait of the perturbed system, we point out the following elementary facts, illustrated in Figure 1.

-1. If the initial point of a phase curve is situated in the upper half-plane $a>0$, within a finite time any point $(b,a)$ turns out to be in the lower half-plane $a<0$, therefore a possible blowup can happen only for $a<0$ (see Figure 1, left);
+1. If the initial point of a phase curve is situated in the upper half-plane $a>0$, within a finite time point $(b,a)$ turns in the lower half-plane $a<0$, therefore a possible blowup can happen only for $a<0$ (see Figure 1, left);